How To: Five Ways To Keep Your Skirting Boards Clean & Fresh

-There’s no doubt that skirting boards can sometimes be a real nightmare to clean.
-If you are someone that prefers the more intricate and detailed styled skirting boards then you will no doubt have noticed a large dust build up in the finer details of the board.
+There’s no doubt that cleaning skirting boards can sometimes be a real nightmare.
+If you prefer the more intricate and detailed skirting boards, then you will have noticed a large build-up of dust in the finer details of the board.

-A dust and a vacuum should really be the first stage of your skirting board deep clean.
-Using the vacuum where you can is a great way of getting rid of a large build up of dust in a quick and easy way.
-The duster will allow you to clean different angles and focus on the hard to reach spots.
-For more intricate style skirting boards that are a lot more decorative and detailed you might also benefit from using a cotton bud to get into those small intricacies.
+Cleaning off the dust with a vacuum and a duster is the first step to take in cleaning your skirting boards.
+Using a vacuum wherever possible can allow you to get rid of a large amount of dust easily and more quickly.
+You can then use the duster to clean the more hard-to-reach spots on your skirting.
+For more intricate style skirting boards that are a lot more decorative and detailed, you might also benefit from using a cotton bud to get into those small intricacies.

-A bucket of warm soapy water and a cloth is definitely the most traditional way to clean your skirting boards.
+A bucket of warm soapy water and a cloth is definitely the most traditional way to keep your skirting board clean.
 You can get a great finish and shine on your boards with a little scrub.
-As mentioned earlier, it’s important to ensure your ring out the cloth before using it on your skirting boards so it is damp not wet.
+As mentioned earlier, it’s important to ensure your ring out the cloth before using it on your skirting boards so it is damp, not wet.

 Instagram cleaning sensation Mrs Hinch recommends using fabric softener as a substitute for soap in this mixture.
 Not only will this help you remove dirt and grime but it will also leave your boards smelling super fresh and nice.